Practical Nursing Program Description

 - Submission of official transcript from high school or GED and all post-secondary academic institutions in which the applicant had enrolled, attended, or graduated.
 Document(s) must be either mailed to the Registrar and Records Office at Hocking College or sent via email by a transcript service to email@example.com.

-- Submission of documentation verifying current, active issuance of having a certificate as a state tested nurse aide (STNA) in Ohio, certification as a medical assistant (CMA), or certification as an emergency medical technician-paramedic (EMT-P); EMT Basic is not recognized for fulfilling this requirement.
+- Submission of documentation verifying current, active issuance of having a certificate as a state tested nurse aide (STNA) in Ohio, certification as a medical assistant (CMA), or certification as an emergency medical technician-paramedic (EMT or EMT-P).

 Documentation must be submitted to the Hocking College School of Nursing Office, Davidson Hall 217, 3301 Hocking Parkway, Nelsonville, OH 45764 or may be turned in at the School of Nursing located in Davidson Hall on the second floor, office #217.
 The applicant’s nursing assistive/paraprofessional personnel certification must be current (not have lapsed) and remain active at the time the nursing student begins their first clinical nursing course in the pre-licensure nursing program in which they enroll and are admitted.